-Visits will display in the chart based on the keywords that visitors have been searching for to reach your site.
+- Visits will display in the chart based on the keywords that visitors have been searching for to reach your site.

-Note: At the end of 2013, Google began encrypting most of their searches.
+Please note: at the end of 2013, Google began encrypting most of their searches.
 This means that web analytics packages, like HubSpot, are no longer able to identify which keywords are generating organic search traffic from Google.
-Visits originating from encrypted Google searches will be bucketed under "Unknown Keywords (SSL)" within the Sources Report.
+Visits originating from encrypted Google searches will be bucketed under Unknown keywords (SSL).
+Click here to learn more about this change.